Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Introduction

-Some researchers advocate using lightweight parametric modules as plugins to control pretrained language models~\cite{Houlsby:2019:Adapter,Bapna:2019:Adapter,Pfeiffer:2021:Adapterfusion,Ruckle:2021:Adapterdrop,Li:2021:Prefix,Mao:2022:Unipelt}.
-For machine translation, we can also use a series of parametric modules to adjust the model behavior to satisfy various user demands.
+Some researchers suggest lightweight parametric plugins for controlling pretrained models~\cite{Houlsby:2019:Adapter,Bapna:2019:Adapter,Pfeiffer:2021:Adapterfusion,Ruckle:2021:Adapterdrop,Li:2021:Prefix,Mao:2022:Unipelt}.
+For machine translation, such plugins can also tailor model behavior for diverse user demands.
 However, recent studies find that there exists a performance bottleneck of fully-parametric pluggable methods~\cite{Bapna:2019:Adapter,Li:2021:Prefix,Ding:2022:DeltaTuning}: increasing the number of trainable parameters can not always lead to better performance.
-Inspired by the recent progress of retrieval-augmented models~\cite{Lewis:2020:Retrieve,Khandelwal:2020:kNNLM,Khandelwal:2021:kNNMT,He:2021:EfficientKNN,He:2021:Fast}, we propose to increase the expressive power~\cite{Li:2021:Prefix} of parametric plugins through external memories, the resulting method is called {\em memory-augmented adapter}.
+Inspired by the recent progress of retrieval-augmented models~\cite{Lewis:2020:Retrieve,Khandelwal:2020:kNNLM,Khandelwal:2021:kNNMT,He:2021:EfficientKNN,He:2021:Fast}, we propose to increase the expressive power~\cite{Li:2021:Prefix} of parametric plugins through external memories, which we term it {\em memory-augmented adapter}.